alidaoui/Credit-Card-Fraud-Classifier/README.md

-# Credit Card Fraud Classifier
+# Credit Card Fraud Detector
-Project to classify bank transactions into legitimate and fraudulent.
+The goal of this project is to create a classifier which classify bank transactions into legitimate and fraudulent.
 Data is widely available online.
 Example: https://www.kaggle.com/mlg-ulb/creditcardfraud.

 About this data set: